-- Ground (excepting such parts thereof as are now used as foot-paths, or are now covered with flat stones) shall be forthwith covered with quick lime of an uniform thickness of three inches at the least- - 2.
-That when any portion of the said lime shall be removed for the purpose of making or digging
+- 1. That the whole su face of the said Burial Ground (excepting such pa ts thereof as are now used as foot-paths, or are now covered with flat stones) shall be forthwith covered with quick lime of an uniform thickness of three inches at the least. - Most Honourable the Lord President of the said Council being one), bearing date the 27th day of March 1849, the said recited Order of the 28th digging any grave in the said Burial Ground, or